FraPorta/pepper_openpose_teleoperation/README.md

         cd ~/pepper_openpose_teleoperation/openpose_wrap
         python op_depth_keypoints.py
         ```

 * To visualize live 3D human pose with `matplotlib`:
     * In another terminal  run `get_and_plot_3Dkeypoints.py` (in `openpose_wrap` folder)
         ```bash
         cd ~/pepper_openpose_teleoperation/openpose_wrap
         python get_and_plot_3Dkeypoints.py
         ```

-* Pepper real-time teleoperation
+* Pepper real-time teleoperation after finding and approaching the user
     * Open another terminal using `Python 2.7 32-bit` (see [miniconda2](https://repo.anaconda.com/miniconda/Miniconda2-latest-Windows-x86.exe))
-    * Run `pepper_armsReactiveControl_butter.py` (in `pepper_teleoperation` folder)
-        ```bash
-        cd ~/pepper_openpose_teleoperation/pepper_teleoperation
-        python pepper_armsReactiveControl_butter.py --ip [your_Pepper_ip]
-        ```
-    * Set the flag --show_plots to true if you want to visualize the plots for the controlled joints angles when you stop the script
-* Pepper real-time teleoperation after finding the user and reaching it
     * Run `pepper_approach_control.py` (in `pepper_teleoperation` folder)
         ```bash
         cd ~/pepper_openpose_teleoperation/pepper_teleoperation
         python pepper_approach_control.py --ip [your_Pepper_ip]
         ```
-    * Set the flag --show_plots to true if you want to visualize the plots for the controlled joints angles when you stop the script
+    * Set the flag `--show_plots` to True if you want to visualize the plots for the controlled joints angles when you stop the script
+    * Set the flag `--approach_user` to False if you only want to teleoperate Pepper without moving it from its position

 ## Visualize Pepper cameras
 [Original guide.](https://groups.google.com/g/ros-sig-aldebaran/c/LhmKTxyTn1Y?pli=1)